WHAT IS A PT100 PROBE?

-Characteristics of PT100 sensors
+Features of PT100 probes

 At one end is the sensitive element (RTD Sensor) and at the other is the electrical terminal of the cables protected inside a round aluminum box (head).